 Be honest with yourself.
 You’re the best judge!
 If you hesitate to send your URL to your customers or competitors, or if you feel like your site doesn’t represent the quality of your business, that’s a problem.
 A website redesign can restore your confidence, elevate the perception your consumers have of your business, and turn your site into something you’re proud to share with clients, partners, and prospects.

 A website’s influence on your business’s brand should not be understated.
-Site design and functionality are a strategic tool used for growing your business and establishing your reputation.
-Assess your website using this guide, and consider how you might be able to implement change.
+Web design and functionality are strategic tools used for growing your business and establishing your reputation.
+Assess your website using this guide, perform a competitor analysis, and consider how you might implement changes.

 A well-designed website isn’t just about looking good—it’s about creating an experience that’s seamless, engaging, and, most importantly, effective.
 If visitors don’t find what they need within the first few seconds, they’ll bounce faster than you can say “back button.”
 So, what separates great website designs from forgettable ones?
 It all comes down to strategy, functionality, and user experience.